 I’ve focused the topics I write about down to minimalism, investing and financial independence for the most part.
 I’ll still touch on other topics, but I’ve learned it’s more effective when I frame those topics in these umbrella areas.
 For example, Find Your Irresistible Staircase to Early Retirement was initially a goals related post, but I reframed it for FI.
 This little shift to focusing my blog around a specific topic has meant a more consistent voice and a clearer message.

 Depending on where you are in your financial journey, there will be someone who has been it at it longer.
 It’s important not to compare your middle to someone else’s beginning – or vice versa.
 I’ve been extremely fortunate to find the investing world in my 20s and stick with it for more than a decade.

 If you’re just getting starting today, there’s likely a long way to go.
-Even for me, I’m still putting in the work to grow an audience here, teach people to invest and try to make smart money choices myself.
+Even for me, I’m still putting in the work to grow an audience here, teach people to invest and try to make smary money choices myself.